cosmos72/gomacro/doc/generics-wishlist.md

 	 instantiated (possibly by someone else) on concrete types - for example if methods or arithmetic operations are used on a type that is only constrained as `T: Ordered`

-	 For reference, Haskell does something exactly this: a constraint specifies the only operations allowed on a type.\
+	 For reference, Haskell does exactly that: a constraint specifies the only operations allowed on a type.\
 	 Actually, Haskell does even more: if a constraint for a type `T` is not specified, the compiler infers it from the operations actually performed on `T` values (it's not obvious whether such constraint inference is appropriate for Go).